RE: [registrars] RE: Call for Constituency statements on Whois tf 1/2 recommendations

 present data access disclosures separate from the registration

-The wording of the notice provided by registrars should, to the extent
+agreement.
+The wording of the notice provided by registrars should, to

 Prescribing the form and scope of my legal agreeements with my

-Tucows position is that this entire clause be removed from the
+agreements.
+This entire clause should be removed from the

 RE: 3.
 Registrars must obtain a separate acknowledgement from registrars

-they have read and understand these disclosures.
-This provision does
+that they have read and understand these disclosures.
+This provision

-affect registrars' existing obligations to obtain registrant consent to
+does not affect registrars' existing obligations to obtain registrant

 Presumably, this was intended to read "acknowledgement from Registrants